Autonomous workflow systems without fragile agent theatre.

 Ship a thin, observable version first

 Real traffic, real edge cases, clear logs.
-Then we harden, extend and remove the manual scaffolding.
+Then harden, extend and remove the manual scaffolding.

 Questions